What do Jeff Bezos, your parents, and McDonald's all have in common? They all own appreciating assets.

 It is common to shift a retirement plan to include more bonds as your retirement date approaches because they are low risk.

 Mutual funds are a group of assets managed by a financial professional.
 These assets commonly include stocks, bonds, and other treasuries that increase in value and are well diversified.
 They can be purchased through many brokerages including Stash, one of my favorite investing platforms.

 Mutual funds are a strong appreciating asset because of how diversified they are.

-If you’re just getting started investing, mutual funds can be a great option to grow your money.
+If you're just getting started investing, mutual funds can be a great option to grow your money and net worth.